gerardbm/sigma-theme/README.md

 - `breadcrumbs`: true or false to show the breadcrumbs.
 - `share`: true or false to show the share buttons.
 - `sidebar`: false to hide the sidebar, right or left to show it.
+- `rouge`: true to load the rouge CSS.

 ### Setting up default settings for all posts and pages, automatically